alex-telkov/test/README.md

 Thank you for considering to do test challenge.

-There is comman you find called ClientMatchesDaemonCommand, which will run daemon of fetcher betting events from one of our clients.
+There is command you find called ClientMatchesDaemonCommand, which will run daemon of fetcher betting events from one of our clients.
 You expect it to fill out client_matches and client_matches_some_client tables to be filled by this.

 We need you to do: